gtarnaras/blog/_posts/2022-12-09-SSL-debugging-java-apps.md

 # Intro

-Debugging Secure Socket Layer (SSL) issues are difficult to troubleshoot and logs are quite often cryptic and do not contribure towards the problem resolution.
-In this article, we will look at some common SSL debugging tips that can help you resolve SSL issues in your Java application.
+Debugging Secure Socket Layer (SSL) issues can be difficult to troubleshoot as logs are often cryptic and do not contribute to the resolution of the problem.
+In this article, we will examine some common SSL debugging tips that can help you resolve SSL issues in your Java application.
-That said, every time I see the exception below I know that fun times are ahead!
+That being said, every time I encounter the following exception, I know that resolving the issue will be a challenge!

 ```
 caused by: javax.net.ssl.SSLHandshakeException: sun.security.validator.ValidatorException: